 The constitution of the Boards of Britannia, Britannia Holdings and Britannia Europe are identical, thus ensuring a consistency of approach across the entire business.
 All Members of Britannia and Britannia Europe are also Members of Britannia Holdings.
 The Members' Representative Committee of Britannia now sits at the level of Britannia Holdings in order that it will have an overview of Britannia and Britannia Europe.

-Britannia Europe will not commence underwriting until, at the earliest, the date of the UK's departure from the EU.
-On the date that this report was approved by the Board, in the absence of any prior agreement by the UK Parliament, this will be 1 November 2019.
-In the meantime, Britannia in its current form will continue to operate on a 'business as usual' basis.
+While Britannia is operating in the transition period, Britannia in its current form will continue to operate on a 'business as usual' basis.
 Members will be kept up-to-date on any further developments as they occur.